 |Pont 455||Caddy 500||17008||N/A||BS40012||RS29115||JV600|

-It has also been reported that replacing the timing case rope seal has proven effective on 455 Buick engines.
+NOTE: It has also been reported that, replacing the timing cover rope seal has proven effective on 455 Buick engines.

-Also, Engines which use rope anti-rotation holes in the block and cap, fill them with RTV and let dry overnight.
+Consequently, engines that use rope anti-rotation holes in the block and cap; need to be filled with (RTV) and let dry overnight.